dbburgess/opentok-crash-test/README.md

 #### Workaround

 For anyone using Swift, I've added an example of a simple hack to workaround this issue to the project.
 Simply uncomment [TokViewController.swift#L77](https://github.com/dbburgess/opentok-crash-test/blob/master/OpenTok-Crash-Test/TokViewController.swift#L77) to see it in action.
 All it is doing is performing a retain to +1 the reference count without a corresponding release, to match the behavior of the above sample Objective-C code.
 In any other circumstance, this would result in a memory leak...So be conscious of that if this bug gets fixed in a newer version of the SDK.

+#### Additional Details

+There is a fun discussion about this in the [OpenTok Support Forums](https://support.tokbox.com/hc/en-us/community/posts/206712006-OpenTok-Crash-when-using-custom-OTVideoCapture-for-OTPublisherKit-) worth perusing.
+In short, the issue is actually that ARC sees the `initCapture` method on the class implementing `OTVideoCapture` as a `initializer`, and as such, is inserting a `release` without a corresponding `retain`.
+This is causing the reference count to get slightly out of whack, since it isn't actually an `initializer`.

+I don't think this should actually be happening, because according to the [ARC docs](http://clang.llvm.org/docs/AutomaticReferenceCounting.html#method-families) for what defines an `init` method, they must _"must return an Objective-C pointer type"_, and the method certainly doesn't return one.
+However, [Swift initializers do not return a value](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/Initialization.html), which may be why ARC is treating the method this way.

+Moral of the story: Don't use `init` in your method names, unless it is actually an `initializer`.

 #### Test Version Details